 Refrigeration is used in quite a few applications and household appliances, including heat pumps, AC units, refrigerators and freezers.
 By contracting warmth from a single place and moving it to elsewhere the continuous cycle of refrigeration aids in cooling your home, provides a perfect environment for perishable food, and also helps with the manufacturing and storage of many different everyday products and materials.

 Does your refrigerator need service?
 Time to schedule service with Payne Appliance Repair.

-Payne Appliance Repair will fix almost all standard brands and models of refrigerators – includes industrial models, stand-alone and side-by-side.Our technicians in CITY are trained to troubleshoot and repair cooling problems, ice makers, condensation, water puddles and leaks, light bulbs, touch controls, smart systems and numerous other problems.
+Payne Appliance Repair will fix almost all standard brands and models of refrigerators – includes industrial models, stand-alone and side-by-side.Our technicians in Michigan are trained to troubleshoot and repair cooling problems, ice makers, condensation, water puddles and leaks, light bulbs, touch controls, smart systems and numerous other problems.
 We know refrigerator repair!
 Schedule now!

 OTHER REFRIGERATOR RESOURCES: